 So, Are Huskies Dangerous Dogs?

 Studies attempting to determine the most aggressive dog breeds show somewhat surprising results.
-However, Huskies are not found to be among the most aggressive dog breeds.
+But, Huskies are not found to be among the most aggressive dog breeds.

 Pit Bull Terriers, Akitas, Jack Russell Terriers, Chihuahuas, Beagles, and Dachshunds (that’s right) make the cut based on aggression toward other animals, humans-other-than-owners and owners.